Here’s the meaning of “not everything you read on the Internet is true”:

 So if you want to know all about the meaning of “not everything you read on the Internet is true,” then this article is for you.

-The Meaning of Not Everything You Read on the Internet Is True
+What Is the Meaning of Not Everything You Read on the Internet Is True?

 A popular meme is making the rounds for years now with a picture of Abraham Lincoln and the quote, “Don’t believe everything you read on the Internet.”
 This perfectly sums up the way that the Internet operates communication-wise.